-Dryness and sensitivity can also occur after the flare up has passed.
-Unlike other symptoms which are only present during the eczema episode itself, dryness and sensitivity can persist long afterwards.
+Dryness and sensitivity can also occur after the flare-up has passed.
+Unlike other symptoms which are only present during the eczema episode itself, dryness and sensitivity can persist long afterward.
 Like many of the symptoms on this list, the number one way you can minimize this is by avoiding scratching at your rash.
-Self-inflicted sensitivity can be just as uncomfortable as the eczema itself.
+Self-inflicted sensitivity can be just as uncomfortable as eczema itself.

 Dark, Leathery Appearance

 While this is often associated with chronic eczema, dark and leathery patches of skin are a relatively common symptom.
 When redness and inflammation have subsided, the epidermis may still bear the scars from the rash leading to discoloration and a change of texture.
 This may only remain a short while after the flare-up, but it could last much longer which is undesirable for those concerned with skin evenness.

 While largely a cosmetic concern, dark, leathery skin is not an eczema symptom that sufferers covet.
 And for those who have frequent episodes, especially when they reoccur in the same area, this symptom may become an unfortunate, persistent reality.
 Acting to treat the aforementioned symptoms before they get worse is important for mitigating long-lasting damage.